Skip to main content

 Our role in the project

-Working with lead partner, GRIDSERVE, we will collate, analyze and report on data throughout the project, leveraging experience from our role in the world's largest commercial electric fleet trial, Optimise Prime.
+Working with lead partner, GRIDSERVE, we collated, analyzed and reported on data throughout the project, leveraging experience from our role in the world's largest commercial electric fleet trial, Optimise Prime.

-This will involve analyzing routes, vehicle and charging session data including the optimization of battery health, range and charging infrastructure monitoring, and evidence-based Total Cost of Ownership modelling to support investment business cases for future eHGV deployments.
+This involved analyzing routes, vehicle and charging session data including the optimization of battery health, range and charging infrastructure monitoring, and evidence-based Total Cost of Ownership modelling to support investment business cases for future eHGV deployments.

 Electric Freightway Reports